KhronosGroup/Vulkan-Hpp/README.md

 # Vulkan-Hpp: C++ bindings for Vulkan

+## Overview

 Vulkan-Hpp provides header-only C++ bindings for the Vulkan C API to improve the developer experience with Vulkan without introducing run-time CPU costs.
 It adds features like type safety for enumerations and bit-fields, STL container support, exception support, and several varieties of RAII-capable types.

+This repository contains the [generators](VulkanHppGenerator.hpp) for Vulkan-Hpp, which accept the [XML specification of Vulkan](https://raw.githubusercontent.com/KhronosGroup/Vulkan-Docs/refs/heads/main/xml/vk.xml) and emit C++ bindings, which are documented further below.

 | Platform | Build Status |
 |:--------:|:------------:|